geekybot/skepsis-market/skepsis-web/whitepaper.md

         4
       </div>
       <div>
-        Shares in other spreads become worthless
+        Shares in all other spreads become worthless (0 USDC value)
       </div>
     </div>
   </li>